petervansickel/terraform-icp-ibmcloud/README.md

 1. Go to the [Device List](https://control.bluemix.net/devices) and click [Order Devices](https://console.bluemix.net/catalog/).
 2. Select to create a **Virtual Server** and then a **Public Virtual Server**.
-3. Select a Location that matches as closely as possible to the Datacenter selected for your previously created File Storage.
+3. Select a Location that matches as closely as possible to the Datacenter selected for your previously-created File Storage.
 4. The **Balanced B1.2x4** profile is the minimum recommended option for the jump server in this case.
 5. You will want to add an SSH Key to the system to login later on.
 6. Ubuntu is the preferred option for Linux distributions, but others are acceptable as well.
 However, licensing may be an issue with other Linux distributions.
 7. Select **100 GB** of SAN for the **Attached Storage Disks**.
+8. For the **Private Security Group** options, you will want to ensure that **allow_ssh**, **allow_outbound**, and **allow_all** are selected for necessary access to internal Linux distribution update mirrors.
-8. For both the **Private Security Group** and the **Public Security Group** you will want to check **allow_ssh** to copy files into the system.
+9. For the **Public Security Group** option, you will want to check **allow_ssh** to copy files into the system.
 9. Click **Provision**.

 #### Copy Tarball into IBM Cloud

+1. You will need to download the appropriate version of the IBM Cloud Private binaries, either externally from Passport Advantage or internally from Extreme Leverage.
+Once you have downloaded them, the files named `ibm-cloud-private-x86_64-3.1.0.tar.gz` and `icp-docker-18.03.1_x86_64` (or specific to your desired version to be installed) can be placed in the `icp-install` directory.
-1. Once the Jump Server has been provisioned, verify that you can SSH into the system using the specified SSH key at instance provisioning time and the associated username (generally **root**).
+2. Once the Jump Server has been provisioned, verify that you can SSH into the system using the specified SSH key at instance provisioning time and the associated username (generally **root**).
 2. Once you have verified SSH signin, now copy the files you have in the `icp-install` directory to the remote machine via `scp`.
 Note you will need to create the remote directory that you specify in the `scp` command.
         `$ scp -r -i ~/.ssh/your_ssh_key icp-install root@{Jump_Server_IP_Address}:/root/icp-install`